jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (2) In reckoning the period referred to in subsection (1) of this section, the period commencing on the 24th day of December and ending with the close of the 15th day of January shall be disregarded.
 (3) If the time for filing an indictment expires on any day on which the office of the Court is closed and it is not possible for the indictment to be filed on that day by reason of that closure, the indictment shall be filed on the next day on which that office is open if it has not already been filed.
-(4) If an indictment is filed, the prosecutor shall forthwith forward a copy of the indictment,— (a) If the accused is known by the prosecutor to be represented by counsel or a solicitor, to that counsel or solicitor; or (b) In any other case, to the accused at his or her last known address.
+(4) If an indictment is filed, the prosecutor shall forthwith forward a copy of the indictment,— (a) if the accused is known by the prosecutor to be represented by counsel or a solicitor, to that counsel or solicitor; or (b) in any other case, to the accused at his or her last known address.
 (5) The accused is entitled to uplift a copy of the indictment from the Registrar at any time after it has been filed.

 ### 345B Extension of time for filing indictment
 (1) If, upon application, it appears to a Trial Judge that it is in the interests of justice to extend the 42-day period referred to in section 345A of this Act for filing an indictment, he or she may order that the time be extended for such further period or periods as he or she thinks fit.
 (2) Without limiting the generality of subsection (1) of this section, in considering an application under this section, the Trial Judge may have regard to the following matters:
-  (a) The number of offences which will or may be counts in the indictment:
+  (a) the number of offences which will or may be counts in the indictment:
-  (b) The nature of the offence or offences which will or may be counts in the indictment:
+  (b) the nature of the offence or offences which will or may be counts in the indictment:
-  (c) The complexity of the issues likely to arise in the proceedings:
+  (c) the complexity of the issues likely to arise in the proceedings:
-  (d) Whether the accused is charged jointly with any other person:
+  (d) whether the accused is charged jointly with any other person:
-  (e) Whether further or ongoing inquiries are being conducted by or for the prosecution in relation to the subject-matter of the trial.
+  (e) whether further or ongoing inquiries are being conducted by or for the prosecution in relation to the subject-matter of the trial.
 (3) An application under this section may be made before or on or after the expiration of the period allowed for filing the indictment, and any period extended under this section may, in like manner, be further extended.
-(4) An application under this section shall, unless a Trial Judge otherwise directs,— (a) Be in writing; and
+(4) An application under this section shall, unless a Trial Judge otherwise directs,— (a) be in writing; and
-  (b) Include a statement of the reasons for seeking an extension; and (c) Specify the period for which the extension is sought; and (d) Give notice of intention (if any) to apply for an order under section 345C(1) of this Act.
+  (b) include a statement of the reasons for seeking an extension; and (c) specify the period for which the extension is sought; and (d) give notice of intention (if any) to apply for an order under section 345C(1) of this Act.
 (5) An application under this section shall, unless a Trial Judge otherwise directs, be served by the prosecutor on the accused at least 4 working days before the date fixed for the hearing of the application,—
-  (a) If the accused was represented by counsel at the preliminary hearing of the charge or charges, or is known by the prosecutor to be represented by counsel or a solicitor, by leaving a copy of the application at the office of the counsel or solicitor or sending a registered letter addressed to the counsel or solicitor at his or her office:
+  (a) if the accused was represented by counsel at the preliminary hearing of the charge or charges, or is known by the prosecutor to be represented by counsel or a solicitor, by leaving a copy of the application at the office of the counsel or solicitor or sending a registered letter addressed to the counsel or solicitor at his or her office:
-  (b) In any other case, by delivering a copy of the application personally to the accused or in such other manner as a Trial Judge may direct.
+  (b) in any other case, by delivering a copy of the application personally to the accused or in such other manner as a Trial Judge may direct.
 (6) Any application under this section may be made to a Trial Judge when sitting in Court or in Chambers, and if the accused is represented by counsel, it is not necessary for the accused to be brought or appear before the Trial Judge on the hearing of the application.
-(7) A Registrar may exercise the power conferred by subsection (1) of this section if— (a) The period of extension sought does not exceed 1 month; and (b) The accused has consented to the extension, whether personally or by his or her counsel or solicitor.
+(7) A Registrar may exercise the power conferred by subsection (1) of this section if— (a) the period of extension sought does not exceed 1 month; and (b) the accused has consented to the extension, whether personally or by his or her counsel or solicitor.

 ### 345C Trial Judge may excuse disclosure of information relating to Police investigations
 (1) A Trial Judge may, upon application, order that the prosecution be excused from disclosing to the accused any details relating to the nature or the purpose of investigations referred to in the application.
-(2) An order shall not be made under this section in any case unless— (a) An application has been made under section 345B of this Act in relation to the same case; and (b) The reason for that application is that further or continuing investigations in respect of the subject-matter of the trial in that case or any other matter that may affect the trial are being or are to be made by or for the prosecutor; and
+(2) An order shall not be made under this section in any case unless— (a) an application has been made under section 345B of this Act in relation to the same case; and (b) the reason for that application is that further or continuing investigations in respect of the subject-matter of the trial in that case or any other matter that may affect the trial are being or are to be made by or for the prosecutor; and
-  (c) The disclosure of the information will or may prejudice the investigations referred to in the application under this section; and
+  (c) the disclosure of the information will or may prejudice the investigations referred to in the application under this section; and
-  (d) It is not contrary to the interests of justice to withhold the information.
+  (d) it is not contrary to the interests of justice to withhold the information.
 (3) At the hearing of an application under this section, any evidence to be adduced by the prosecutor shall be tendered to the Trial Judge in affidavit form and shall not be disclosed to the accused or to his or her counsel or solicitor unless the Trial Judge otherwise directs after considering the evidence and hearing from the prosecutor.
 (4) If an order is made under subsection (1) of this section, the Registrar shall, at the conclusion of the hearing, hold all evidence adduced by the prosecutor secure against search until the order is discharged by the Court.
 (5) A Trial Judge may, at any time after an order under subsection (1) of this section has been made, either of his or her own motion or upon application by the accused or the prosecutor, discharge the order if the Trial Judge is satisfied, after hearing from the prosecutor, that—
-  (a) The investigations which were the subject of the order have been completed; or (b) Disclosure of the information referred to in the order is necessary in the interests of justice.
+  (a) the investigations which were the subject of the order have been completed; or (b) disclosure of the information referred to in the order is necessary in the interests of justice.

 ### 345D Leave to file amended indictments
 (1) A Trial Judge may, at any time before the commencement of the trial, upon application by the prosecutor, grant leave to allow the prosecutor to file an amended indictment if it appears to the Trial Judge that the filing of an amended indictment would be conducive to the ends of justice.
 (2) Without limiting the generality of subsection (1) of this section, leave may be granted under that subsection to allow the filed indictment to be amended by—
-  (a) Amending any particulars; or
+  (a) amending any particulars; or
-  (b) Removing or adding or substituting charges; or (c) Adding or removing the name of any accused.
+  (b) removing or adding or substituting charges; or (c) adding or removing the name of any accused.
-(3) An application under this section shall, unless a Trial Judge otherwise directs,— (a) Be in writing; and
+(3) An application under this section shall, unless a Trial Judge otherwise directs,— (a) be in writing; and
-  (b) Include a statement of the reasons why an amendment to the filed indictment is necessary or be accompanied by a copy of the amended indictment in respect of which leave is sought.
+  (b) include a statement of the reasons why an amendment to the filed indictment is necessary or be accompanied by a copy of the amended indictment in respect of which leave is sought.
 (4) An application under this section shall, unless a Trial Judge otherwise directs, be served by the prosecutor on the accused at least 4 working days before the date fixed for the hearing of the application,—
-  (a) If the accused was represented by counsel at the preliminary hearing of the charge or charges, or is known by the prosecutor to be represented by counsel or a solicitor, by leaving a copy of the application at the office of the counsel or solicitor or sending a registered letter addressed to the counsel or solicitor at his or her office:
+  (a) if the accused was represented by counsel at the preliminary hearing of the charge or charges, or is known by the prosecutor to be represented by counsel or a solicitor, by leaving a copy of the application at the office of the counsel or solicitor or sending a registered letter addressed to the counsel or solicitor at his or her office:
-  (b) In any other case, by delivering a copy of the application personally to the accused or in such other manner as a Trial Judge may direct.
+  (b) in any other case, by delivering a copy of the application personally to the accused or in such other manner as a Trial Judge may direct.
 (5) Any application under this section may be made to a Trial Judge when sitting in Court or in Chambers, and if the accused is represented by counsel, it is not necessary for the accused to be brought or appear before the Trial Judge on the hearing of the application.
 (6) A Registrar may exercise the power conferred by subsection (1) of this section if the accused has consented to the filing of an amended indictment, whether personally or by his or her counsel or solicitor.